NZhang137/master-thesis/README.md

 python scripts/compute_helpsteer2_all_method_coefficients.py
 python scripts/validate_coefficient_methods.py
 ```

+These commands currently generate and validate M1, M2, P1, P2, C1, and C2.
+C3 must be implemented in the active coefficient scripts before it is included
+in final coefficient grids.

 The relationship matrix uses cosine similarity between effective, PEFT-scaled
 LoRA updates, `delta_W = scaling * (B @ A)`.
 Frobenius inner products are